-An authorization will remain in effect until such time as the Business Mailer Support manager or the mailer cancels the authorization.
-If Postal Service determines that there is a need for modification, the authorization will be modified with concurrence by the Business Mailer Support manager and the mailer.
+An authorization will remain in effect until the director of Business Acceptance Solutions, or the mailer, cancels the authorization.
+If the Postal Service determines that a need for modification exists, the authorization will be modified, with concurrence by the director of Business Acceptance Solutions, and the mailer.